+Aimie Chapple

-Aimie Chapple - Independent Non-executive Director / Remuneration Committee Chair / Audit & Risk Committee
+Independent Non-executive Director / Remuneration Committee Chair / Audit & Risk Committee

-Aimie Chapple was a Senior Partner at Accenture, working with clients in the UK, US and around the world for over 25 years.
-She started her career in the talent and learning space in her native US and moved to the UK in 1997 where she served on Accenture's UKI Executive board as the Chief Innovation Officer and Head of Management Consulting, and was a Director in the UK plc.
-She has led practices in Human Performance, Health and Innovation, and served as a talent, change management and leadership practitioner in many industries.
-She served as the President, Vice President and board member of the Management Consultancies Association, leading the industry through times of change.
-She continues to consult and is active in the wellness area, and works as a coach with a number of tech and wellness entrepreneurs and start-up organisations.
+Aimie Chapple started her career in the talent and learning space in her native U.S. and moved to the U.K. in 1997 where she served on Accenture's UKI Executive board as the Chief Innovation Officer and Head of Management Consulting, and was a Director in the U.K. plc.
+She has led practices in Human Performance.
+Health and Innovation, and served as a talent, change management and leadership practitioner in many industries.
+She was President, Vice President and a board member of the Management Consultancies Association, leading the industry through times of change.
+She continues to consult in leadership and wellness.